AlekseyBuzmakov/FCAPS/README.md

 > $ mklink /D boost "path/to/boost" \# Windows

-Some boost libraries (regex, thread, system, filesystem) should be compiled:
+Boost library can be install in the system and then the corresponding folder should be linked to boost subfloder, or can be downloaded from the site.
+In this case some boost libraries (regex, thread, system, filesystem) should be compiled:
 * Go to boost folder and run

 > $ ./bootstrap.